Star Trek and Its Influence on Space Exploration and the World!

 Close up view of how each pixel contains a different shade of black and white due to the amount of light that is emitted through the pixel from the polarizing filter

-For LCDs, the end result is that this specific control of light transmission forms the basis of how images are displayed on the screen, since some pixels will be brighter or darker than their neighbors.
+For LCDs, this specific control of light transmission forms the basis of how images are displayed on the screen since some pixels will be brighter or darker than their neighbors.

 An analogy would be If you look at any black and white photograph, the images are little dots of pure white or pure black and everything in between which forms the figures we see.

-We will get to adding color next but understanding the concept of how light is released through pixels is a prerequisite.
+Next, we will discuss adding color, but understanding how light is released through pixels is a prerequisite.

 Color Filters